John "Jack" Leroy Sharrer

 1930: The average Hanna Miner made $7.00 a day in wages.

-1932, October 2: A Hanna Miners' Monument, carved by Hugh Renny, was erected in honor of the men who lost their lives in the two disasters of the No. 1 Mine.
+1932, October 2: The Hanna Miners' Monument, carved by Hugh Renny, was erected in honor of the men who lost their lives in the two disasters of the No. 1 Mine.

 1936: Steamboat, the bucking horse, first appeared on the Wyoming license plates.